Story Sense® - Script Analyst, Script Doctor, Screenplay Consultant Story Sense® - Script Analysis from a Hollywood Script Doctor

-A well-written script tries to create in the reader’s mind the experience of watching a movie.
-That means describing images, sounds, actions, and speech in such a way that the scenes unspool as they would on a theater screen.
+A well-written script creates in the mind of the reader the experience of watching a movie.
+To that end, you must describe images, sounds, actions, and speech in such a way that the scenes unspool as they would on a screen.

 In the movies, unlike in a novel, we are limited to the physical senses of sight and sound.
 Refrain from describing what would not be visible or audible to us as we’re watching the movie.
 For example, don’t describe a character in terms of their occupation, as this usually isn’t evident from their appearance.
 Employ props and clothing to give us visual clues, or reveal a character’s identity subtly in dialogue.

-Before you tell us what takes place, it’s usually a good idea to set the stage.
-The first time we see our characters in a particular setting, describe it briefly to help convey the mood and bring the scene to life.
+Before you tell us what takes place, it’s a good idea to set the stage.
+The first time we see a particular setting, describe it briefly.
+Insert a blank line to separate this description from the action that follows.

 Make the description kinetic and visual, but succinct and specific.
 Replace passive verbs (e.g. “is”) with active verbs to make the action more dynamic.
 Don’t editorialize by using adjectives or adverbs that express a personal reaction, such as “hideous,” “amazing,” or “incredible.”